ptrn2l2/docker_wordpress_fpm_nginx/README.md

 # Wordpress DOCKER Starter

 Example of using wordpress official Docker image.

+This is just an example template: to use remove wordpress folder files from .gitignore (see ./wordpress/README.txt)!

+In all of the containers the local folder is shared in '/loc' so it can be used for backup purposes.

-On the first run start only the databse container
+*Important*: on the first run build an the start only the databse container

+    docker-compose build
     docker-compose up wpd_db

 When you red "ready for connections" or similiar, press &lt;CTRL&gt;-&lt;C&gt;.

-This is just an example template: to use remove wordpress folder files from .gitignore (see ./wordpress/README.txt)!
+Then, and only then, run

+    docker-compose up

+wordpress should copy all php files in './wordpress'.
+If for some reason the local folder remains empty it means you have problems in sharing files with docker.
+This typically happends in Windows.
+In this case try to reset credentials in "Docker settings" dialog and, as suggested in the dialog, run:

+    docker run --rm -v c:/Users:/data alpine ls /data

+You should see your c:\Users folder in /data.
+If this is not the case, try to fix the prblem.

 ## Env vars
  NOTES: